caochao39/tarerobotics/docs/source/simulation_system_setup.rst

 Simulation System Setup
 =======================

 This section contains instructions to set up the autonomy stack for simulation using Ubuntu 24.04 installed with ROS2 Jazzy (recommended distribution).
-For other Ubuntu and ROS2 distributions, please refer to the corresponding branches in the `GitHub repository <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform>`_.
+For other Ubuntu and ROS2 distributions, please refer to the corresponding branches in the `autonomy stack repository <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform>`_.
 The system is integrated with `Unity <https://unity.com>`_ environment models.

 Base Autonomy System
 --------------------